spryker/spryker-docs/docs/scos/dev/migration-concepts/migrate-to-decoupled-glue-infrastructure/decoupled-glue-infrastructure-integrate-api-key-authorization.md

 {% info_block warningBox "Verification" %}

-Use the following guide [Use API Key authorization](/docs/scos/dev/glue-api-guides/{{page.version}}/use-api-key-authorization.html) to check that the API Key authorization is integrated properly.
+Follow the instructions from [Use API Key authorization](/docs/scos/dev/glue-api-guides/{{site.version}}/use-api-key-authorization.html) to check that the API Key authorization has been integrated properly.

 {% endinfo_block %}